Palashio/libra/README.md

 ***

-Full documentation can be found at [libradocs.github.io](https://libradocs.github.io/)
+Full documentation can be found at [libradocs.github.io](https://libradocs.github.io/).
+You can also find a list of resources on our [awesome-libra](https://github.com/Palashio/libra) repository.
 ## Installation

 Install latest release version: